livepeer/go-livepeer/doc/ai-subnet.md

 -   `--network host`: Enables communication between the Docker daemon inside the container and the [AI Runner](https://github.com/livepeer/ai-worker) containers for AI inference jobs.
 -   `--aiModelsDir`: Specifies the directory on your **host machine** where AI models are stored.
 The Docker daemon uses this path to mount the models in the AI Runner containers.

-Correctly setting these flags configures your _Mainnet AI Subnet_ Orchestrator to redeem AI tickets **on-chain** successfully. 🎉
+Correctly setting these flags configures your _Mainnet AI Subnet_ Orchestrator to successfully redeem AI tickets **on-chain**. 🎉

 #### Use a ticket Redemption Service